 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Potato starch grains.
-Polarised light micrograph of a transverse section through a potato tuber (Solanum tuberosum), showing the starch grains.
-A central cross, called the hilum, marks the highest point of a starch grain.
-When viewed by polarised light they exhibit double refraction (anisotrophy) and show the characteristic dark cross of colours (blue-red and yellow-green) traversing the starch grains.
+Light micrograph of a transverse section through a potato tuber (Solanum tuberosum), showing the starch grains.
+A pale central cross, called the hilum, marks the highest point of a starch grain.
+Starch is made from sucrose, a sugar formed in the leaves during photosynthesis, which is then transported to the tuber (potato) by the phloem (vascular tissue).
+It is used as a store of energy for the later development of buds on the surface of the potato.
 Magnification: x230 when printed at 10 centimetres wide.